playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 - [Terminus](#terminus) is by far the best looking and most configurable of the three.
 I have even written custom CSS to style every aspect of the terminal before.
 It's easy to do.
 That said, I've suffered even greater instability and general lack of integration polish (resizing a window has negative impacts, namely) than Cmder.
 - [Windows Terminal](#windows-terminal)'s weakest link currently is it's lack of features.
 At the moment, it doesn't have many of the same conveniences that you might miss from the other two options.
 That said, between the three, I'd say it's by far the most stable.
 Additionally, it's under heavy development, and the team behind it is moving fast.
 This is the terminal I use daily, armed with the configuration from Cmder.

-While I only outlined three here, there are many other options out there.
-These are just the three I have used and liked the most of the options out there.
+I only outlined three terminal emulators here.
+They are my favorites; I've used them and know they are great terminal solutions, but there are plenty of other options out there.
 Some of the honorable mentions include:

 - [Fluent Terminal](https://github.com/felixse/FluentTerminal)
 - [Hyper Terminal](https://hyper.is/)